php-mcp/laravel/README.md

 }
 ```

-*   **Dependency Injection:** Your classes' constructors will be resolved using Laravel's service container, so you can inject any application dependencies (like the `LoggerInterface` above).
+*   **Dependency Injection:** Your classes' constructors (or invokable classes) will be resolved using Laravel's service container, so you can inject any application dependencies (like the `LoggerInterface` above).
-*   **Attribute Usage:** Refer to the [`php-mcp/server` README](https://github.com/php-mcp/server/blob/main/README.md#defining-mcp-elements-with-attributes) for detailed information on defining elements and formatting return values.
+*   **Attribute Usage:** Refer to the [`php-mcp/server` README](https://github.com/php-mcp/server/blob/main/README.md#attributes-for-discovery) for detailed information on defining elements (both on methods and invokable classes) and formatting return values.

 ### Automatic Discovery (Development) vs. Manual Discovery (Production)